GarethOates/az-arch-master-class/PaaS/01. Event-driven/README.md

 - Select your desired Azure service or WebHook for the Endpoint type.
 - Follow the instructions for the particular service.
 - Back on the Create Event Subscription page, select Create.
+- Refer this [section] (https://docs.microsoft.com/en-us/azure/event-grid/custom-event-quickstart) to know more on creating WebHook for the endpoint.